FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 4. Select pin numbering to **BCM GPIO**.
 5. Select pin number to **4** as our signal pin is connected to the GPIO 4 pin.
 6. Drag the **Debug** node onto the canvas and select output to **complete the msg object**.
-7. Connect the inject node's output to the **rpi-dht-22** node's input and the **rpi-dht-22** node's output to the **debug** node's input.
+7. Connect the **inject** node's output to the **rpi-dht-22** node's input and the **rpi-dht-22** node's output to the **debug** node's input.
-8. Deploy the flow by clicking on the top-right red deploy button.
+8. Deploy the flow by clicking on the top-right red **deploy** button.

-## Why to use FlowFuse with Rapberry pi and Node-RED.
+## Why use FlowFuse with Raspberry Pi and Node-RED?

 Employing FlowFuse alongside Node-RED and Raspberry Pi offers a multitude of benefits, enhancing the development, management, and security of IoT projects.
 Let's explore the advantages:

-- Enhanced Security: FlowFuse provides robust security features, including TLS/SSL encryption and Single Sign-On (SSO) integration, ensuring secure access and authentication.
-Comprehensive audit logs track all changes made to Node-RED instances, enhancing accountability and facilitating security monitoring.
+- **Enhanced Security:** FlowFuse offers strong security, including TLS/SSL encryption and Single Sign-On (SSO) integration for safe access.
+Additionally, detailed audit logs help track all changes to Node-RED instances, ensuring accountability and easy monitoring.

-- Remote Device Management at the Edge: FlowFuse offers seamless remote device management for Node-RED instances at the edge, enabling easy deployment, monitoring, and debugging across hundreds or thousands of devices.
+- **Remote Device Management at the Edge:** FlowFuse offers seamless remote device management for Node-RED instances at the edge, enabling easy deployment, monitoring, and debugging across hundreds or thousands of devices from remote locations.

-- Scalability: FlowFuse facilitates the scaling of infrastructure, making it easy to manage large-scale environments.
+- **Scalability:** FlowFuse facilitates the scaling of infrastructure, making it easy to manage large-scale environments.
 With one-click deployment to thousands of devices, organizations can effortlessly scale their Node-RED projects to meet growing demands.

-- Collaboration: FlowFuse enables effortless collaboration for Node-RED team development, offering centralized administration of team membership and role-based access control for secure and efficient project management.
+- **Collaboration:** FlowFuse facilitates seamless collaboration for Node-RED development teams, providing centralized administration of team and role-based access control for secure and efficient project management.

-- Cost Reduction: FlowFuse helps organizations reduce operational costs by streamlining development processes, improving efficiency, and enabling better resource utilization.
+- **Cost Reduction:** FlowFuse helps organizations reduce operational costs by streamlining development processes, improving efficiency, and enabling better resource utilization.
 This leads to cost savings across the organization's Node-RED projects.